awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

 1. **`x-host-header`**

    The value that the viewer included in the `Host` header of the request\.
-If you’re using the CloudFront domain name in your object URLs \(such as d111111abcdef8\.cloudfront\.net\), this field contains that domain name\.
-If you’re using alternate domain names \(CNAMEs\) in your object URLs \(such as www\.example\.com\), this field contains the alternate domain name\.
+If you're using the CloudFront domain name in your object URLs \(such as d111111abcdef8\.cloudfront\.net\), this field contains that domain name\.
+If you're using alternate domain names \(CNAMEs\) in your object URLs \(such as www\.example\.com\), this field contains the alternate domain name\.

    If you’re using alternate domain names, see `cs(Host)` in field 7 for the domain name that is associated with your distribution\.